colskid/homebridge-setup/README.md

 - A 4GB or larger SD card (Class 10 40Mb/s or faster is recommended).
 - A Windows, macOS, or Linux computer with an SD card reader.

-## Step 1: Download and Flash to SD Card
+## Step 1: Download and Flash to Micro SD Card

 The Homebridge Raspberry Pi Image is freely available; no sign-up is required.
 Follow these steps to flash the image to your SD card using Raspberry Pi Imager: